Product 9 min read

 How to use it today

-If you already have MarketOS, update to the latest version.
-You'll see a new SEO Intelligence button in the sidebar, right below the existing SEO Mode panel.
-Click it, paste a URL, answer four quick questions, and watch it run.
+If you already have MarketOS, update to the latest version (v2.2.0 or higher).
+You'll see a prominent SEO Intelligence card in the sidebar — the product's flagship module, marked with a small "Flagship" pill.
+Click it, paste a URL, answer four quick questions on a stepped wizard, and watch it run.

-If you don't have MarketOS yet — it's a one-time purchase of $199 and the SEO Intelligence module is included.
-You also get the rest of the suite: brand-aware image generation with 20+ models, caption and hashtag generation tuned to your brand voice, long-form content in 100+ formats across 11 categories, and everything runs locally on your machine with your own API keys.
-Your data never leaves your computer.
+You also get the rest of the MarketOS suite alongside SEO Intelligence: brand-aware image generation with 20+ models, caption and hashtag generation tuned to your brand voice, long-form content in 100+ formats across 11 categories, and a full agentic REST API for programmatic use.
+Everything pairs.

 We built SEO Intelligence because we were tired of running three tools to diagnose what one tool should tell us, and because the one tool that would tell us everything didn't exist.
 Now it does — and it ships with everything else you need to do modern marketing in the same workspace.